• Skip to primary navigation

 The seeds does not have any flavor on their own and they absorb 10 times the weight in liquid to create a pudding-like texture like in mango chia pudding.

 As for the texture, it’s like a thick tapioca pudding with some texture from the seeds.
-You can even blend the mixture in a blender until smooth, to give a creamy mousse consistency, like in chocolate avocado mousse.
+You can even blend the mixture in a blender until smooth, to give a creamy mousse consistency.

 These tiny yet mighty super seeds are loaded with anti-inflammatory omega-3 fatty acids and other nutrients that add a major boost to your diet and they are better consumed soaked.